traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_01.md

 ![](images/tutorial_01/firstroute_01.png)

-Congratulations&nbsp;!
+Congratulations!
 This concludes our first tutorial.
 Keep up the good work, an, you'll soon be the #1 pizza seller of your city.

 ## What next